gyaneshanand/Data-Strcutures-And-Algorithms/Graph/Basics/graph_representation.md

 We store the grpah as a List< List<Adjacent Node> >.

+**Space complexity** = O(2xE) for Undirected Graph and O(E) for directed Graph.

+This representation is much better than the adjacency matrix, as matrix representation consumes n² locations, and most of them are unused.

 ![img_1.png](img_1.png)

+## Weighted Graph

+- For Matrix We can put weights for each edge.
+- For Adjacency List , we can store **List<List<Pair(dest, weight)>>**

 ## Points to consider while representing a Graph -